 (vi) Parent companies and their affiliates as defined under Law No. 18,046.

+For these purposes, a controlling person is any individual or entity (or a group of them with an explicit agreement to act jointly) that, either directly or through other persons or entities, owns or has the beneficial ownership of more than 50% of the shares, or has the right to more than 50% of the profits, income or voting rights in the board of directors of another entity, i.e., the controlled entity.
+An explicit agreement to act jointly is deemed to exist when there is an understanding between two or more individuals or entities that participate simultaneously in the equity of another entity, either directly or through other individuals or controlled entities, pursuant to which they commit to manage the other entity under a common interest or obtain control of the entity.

 In scenarios (i) and (ii), the taxpayer must add all the income generated by its related party.
-For scenarios (iii) and (iv) (that are also not specifically covered under (i), (ii) or (vi)), taxpayers are only required to add their pro-rata share of income based on their interest percentage in the related party.
+For scenarios (iii) and (iv) (that are also not specifically covered under (i), (ii) or (vi)), taxpayers are only required to add their pro rata share of income based on their interest percentage in the related party.

 The taxpayer must exercise the option to be taxed on a presumptive net taxable income basis by giving notice of such option to the SII between January 1 and June 30 of the taxable year in which they become subject to the regime.

-Taxpayers failing to meet the requirements in a given taxable year must opt out from the special regime on January 1 of the following taxable year.
+Taxpayers failing to meet the requirements in a given taxable year must opt out of the special regime on January 1 of the following taxable year.
+If the requirements that are no longer met involve the corporate form of the entity or the nature of its shareholders, the entity must opt out of the special regime on January 1 of the year in which the requirements are not met.
+At that point, the entity will become subject to the general regime.

 Furthermore, such taxpayers are not entitled to opt back into the net taxable income presumption regime unless they do not undertake agricultural, mining or land transportation activities for a period of at least five years.
 In that regard, a taxpayer is deemed to undertake one of these activities if it rents its agricultural, mining or transport assets to third parties.
 Taxpayers that are subject to the net taxable income presumption regime may exit that regime and opt to be taxed under the actual net taxable income regime.
 In that case, they must inform the SII between January 1 and April 30 of the taxable year in which the option is taken; however, if they do so, they may not go back to the former regime.